c0ncatenate/prometheus-ransomware/README.md

 -  Create a more detailed GUI.
 -  Create a local copy of the key file somewhere other than the FTP server.
 -  Remove FTP functionality as it is difficult to configure OR create a better help section to configure the FTP.
+-  Create a multi-encrypt/multi-decrypt feature with a multi-key management system.

     ...